Frequently Asked Questions

 I would like to place an order.
 Where do I start?

 Please go to Make an Order/Commissions to find out more information.

 All the photos on my website and social media are photographed by me unless stated.

 Can I watch you do taxidermy/Can I visit your studio?

-Due to time constraints and limited resources I can only have members of the public visit me when I do specific events.
+Due to time constraints and limited resources I only do exhibitions, demonstrations at specific events.

 Where are your prices?

 Please get in touch by email for the full price list.